Pattles/Minecraft-Railroad-Calculator/README.md

   <img width="503" alt="Screenshot 2025-01-15 at 11 17 32 PM" src="https://github.com/user-attachments/assets/95c45c78-4c92-444f-90d7-2b11da708de0" />
 </p>

 So if we plug in 1000 blocks for the distance, we would need 375 ingots.
-**TODO: Round to the nearest multiple of 6.**
+However, you can't craft 1000 rails with 375 ingots, since every recipe requires 6 ingots for 16 rails.
+To solve this, the minimum_craft() function rounds every recipe to the nearest multiple of 6.

-However, for optimal resource collection, you should place 1 powered rail per 32 normal rails placed, to maintain max minecart speed in vanilla Minecraft (as of 1.19).
+In addition, for optimal resource collection, you should place 1 powered rail per 32 normal rails placed, to maintain max minecart speed in vanilla Minecraft (as of 1.19).
 This means the distance would be divided by 32, so in the case of the distance being 1024 blocks, the "real blocks" would be only 32, meaning you'd need 32 powered rails–or just 2 crafts.

 *Note: Technically it's 1 powered rail per 33 blocks, but I can't be bothered so I just rounded down.*